georgiev03/balloonpop/README.md

 ```bash
 npm run build
 ```

-## Deployment

-The game is deployed using GitHub Pages.
-To deploy:

-1. Push your changes to GitHub
-2. Go to repository Settings > Pages
-3. Select the main branch as the source
-4. The game will be available at `https://yourusername.github.io/balloonpop`

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.